rxOred/blog/content/post/CSharpLoader/bypassing-AMSI-with-CSharp.md

 And this is a win for malware authors since this is beyond what anti-malware solutions can emulate or detect until AMSI joins the conversation.

-# Antimalware Scan Interface (AMSI)
+# Antimalware Scan Interface

-AMSI is a standard interface that allows applications to interact with anti-malware products installed on the system.
+Antimalware Scan Interface, AMSI for short is a standard interface that allows applications to interact with anti-malware products installed on the system.
 This means is that it provides an API for Application developers.
 Application developers can use the API to implement security features to make sure that the end-user is safe.

 AMSI also enables anti malware vendors to defend againts script based malware.